 I’m coming down fast but don’t let me break you… “Helter Skelter,” The Beatles

-I have to admit, initially it was the the killers who fascinated me, sparking what’s always been interest in the criminal mind; a desire to understand why and what makes people do things like this.
+I have to admit, initially it was the killers who fascinated me, sparking what’s an interest in the criminal mind; a desire to understand why and what makes people do things like this.

 There were crime scene photos in the book.
-(The bodies of the victims were cut out of the photos in the book, leaving white shapes that looked like chalk outlines that had been filled in.
+(The bodies of the victims were cut out of the photos, leaving white shapes which looked like chalk outlines that had been filled in.
 The photos of the crimes scene with the victims bodies, as well as coroner’s photographs are — of course — readily available on the internet.
 Search for them if you want.
 You won’t find them here.)
 But I didn’t linger over them.
 I was too disturbed by them.